Maheeda: Career

 According to her, she began singing while in primary school.
 At age 23, she chose music as a profession despite facing challenges with funding while promoting her musical career.
-According to her, the name Maheeda means blessing and treasure, hence her decision to choose it as stage name.
-She classifies her music as "cocktail" because just like wine, it is intended to encompasses all aspect of human life.
-She claims to get her musical inspiration from God, because God saw her through being a single mother to till she got married then ventured into music professionally.
-Speaking on the reaction of her family to her nudity, she explained her husband and his family accepts, understands and supports her in all she does.
+According to her, the name Maheeda means blessing and treasure, hence her decision to choose it as a stage name.
+She classifies her music as a "cocktail" because just like wine, it is intended to encompass all aspects of human life.
+She claims to get her musical inspiration from God because God saw her through being a single mother till she got married and then ventured into music professionally.
+Speaking on the reaction of her family to her nudity, she explained her husband and his family accept, understand and support her in all she does.
 In 2015, Nigerian Entertainment Today disclosed that she was more widely known than Don Jazzy and Linda Ikeji based on analytics from Google and WordPress.
 In August 2016, she revealed that she doesn't really mean many of the things she has said in the past during interviews.

 In an interview with Daily Post, she revealed that getting the interest of Nigerians was the aim of her nudity.
 She also opined that there are monetary rewards for each video she produces.